-The spread of an infection throughout a population, often referred to loosely as an \emph{epidemic}, has come to be modelled in various ways in the literature, spurred by the richness of domains in which the abstract notion of a virus has gone beyond the traditional biological phenomenon.
-Electronic viruses over computer networks are not the only extension, others include \emph{rumour spreading} \cite{Pittel87} or \emph{broadcasting} \cite{Frag} and \emph{viral marketing} \cite{Amini}.
+The spread of an infection throughout a population, often referred to loosely as an \emph{epidemic}, has come to be modeled in various ways in the literature, spurred by the richness of domains in which the notion of a virus has gone beyond the traditional biological phenomenon.
+Electronic viruses over computer networks are not the only extension; others include \emph{rumour spreading}~\cite{Pittel87} or \emph{broadcasting} \cite{Frag} and \emph{viral marketing} \cite {Amini}.
 Models may vary over domains, but the underlying principle is one of spread of some unit of information or state through interaction between individuals.

 In much of the literature on the spread of epidemics as well as the dissemination of information, individuals reside at fixed vertices of a graph and the evolution of the state of an individual depends on the state of its neighbours in the graph.
 In particular if the graph is complete, mean-field (homogeneous mixing) models have been exploited to study the outcome of diffusion process \cite{DaleyGani01}.
-More recently, there has been an increasing interest in understanding the impact of the network topology on the spread of epidemics in networks with fixed nodes, see \cite{Draief-Massouli10} for a review of such results.
-There has however been little analytical work to date on models where the possible interactions between the nodes are dynamic, i.e., evolves in time.
+More recently, there has been an increasing interest in understanding the impact of the network topology on the spread of epidemics in networks with fixed nodes; see \cite{Draief-Massouli10} for a review of such results.
+There has, however, been little analytical work to date on models where the possible interactions between the nodes are dynamic; that is, the underlying network structure evolves in time.

 We explore a particular instance of dynamic interaction by assuming that individuals are mobile particles and can only infect each other if they are in sufficiently close proximity.
-The model is motivated both by certain kinds of biological epidemics, whose transmission may be dominated by sites at which individuals gather in close proximity (e.g., workplaces or public transport for a disease like SARS, cattle markets for foot--and--mouth disease, etc.) and by malware.
-Furthermore, it is relevant to studying the dissemination of information in opportunistic networks \cite{Chaintreaual07} where the information is transmitted between users who happen to be in each other's range.
+The model is motivated both by certain kinds of biological epidemics, whose transmission may be dominated by sites at which individuals gather in close proximity (e.g., workplaces or public transport for a disease like SARS, cattle markets for foot-and-mouth disease, etc.) and by malware.
+Furthermore, it is relevant to studying the dissemination of information in opportunistic networks~\cite{Chaintreaual07} where the information is transmitted between users who happen to be in each other's range.
 As in the case of static networks \cite{Pittel87} one may be interested in the time it takes for the rumour to be known to all users.